bgamari/ghc-wiki-import/building/cross-compiling/i-os.md

-Take a look at [\#7724](https://gitlab.staging.haskell.org/ghc/ghc/issues/7724) for the status of iOS cross compiling.
-Any any time, you should be able to take GHC HEAD and apply any patches for bugs that are open (not crossed out) in "Blocked by".

-Note: If you use ghc-7.6.3 on Mac OS/X as your bootstrap compiler and you are using Xcode version 5 or higher, there are problems.
+Note: If you use ghc-7.6.3 on OS X as your bootstrap compiler and you are using Xcode version 5 or higher, there are problems.
 The problem is that 1.
 GHC tries to run a C pre-processor over Haskell code, and 2.
 Xcode versions \>= 5 use clang instead of gcc, and 3. clang doesn't like Haskell code.